Ampexqt/GWA-Calculator/README.md

 ## ✨ Features

+- **Multi-Term Tracking:** Add, edit, and organize multiple semesters or trimesters seamlessly.
+- **Smart Grading Systems:** Supports "Uno to Singko" (1.0-5.0), American GPA (4.0), and Percentage (90-100) systems.
-- **Live Calculation:** Instantly calculates your GWA as you add subjects, units, and grades.
+- **Live Calculation:** Instantly calculates your Term GWA and Cumulative GWA as you type.
-- **Dynamic Table:** Easily add, edit, or remove subjects with a smooth and intuitive spreadsheet-like interface.
+- **Latin Honors Detection:** Automatically checks your Cumulative GWA against CHED/University standards and displays if you are a candidate for Summa, Magna, or Cum Laude.
+- **Advanced Exporting:**
+  - **PDF Transcripts:** Generate a beautiful, print-ready academic record complete with a Term-by-Term Overview and a step-by-step Calculation Breakdown.
+  - **CSV Spreadsheets:** Download raw data for use in Excel or Google Sheets.
-- **Modern UI/UX:** A clean, responsive design inspired by modern web standards, featuring glassmorphism elements and beautiful typography.
+- **Modern UI/UX:** A clean, responsive design inspired by modern web standards, featuring a clean black-and-white color palette and beautiful typography.
-- **Data Export (WIP):** Capability to export your grades.
-- **Reset functionality:** Start over with a single click.
+- **Privacy First:** All data is saved locally on your device.
+No servers, no accounts needed.

 ## 🚀 Getting Started